-- Non-Surgical expenses for medical supervision of weight reduction programs will be covered as any other medical condition. - o Covered services for medical supervision of weight reduction include: - Diagnostic Testing, - Office visits with a licensed Health Provider, and - Prescription medications. - Services not covered include: - Health club or gym memberships, - Fitness equipment, - Weight reduction programs by organized vendors, or - Special diet food, vitamins, minerals, and nutritional supplements. - Surgical treatment of obesity (including gastric bypass surgery, gastroplasty or other gastric restrictive surgery) is covered.
-Please contact the Claims Office for Medical Necessity review prior to scheduling surgery.
+• Non-Surgical - expenses for medical supervision of weight reduction programs will be covered as any other medical condition when medically necessary.

+Covered services for medical supervision of weight reduction include:

+- Diagnostic Testing,

+- > Office visits with a licensed Health Provider, and

+- > Prescription medications.

+- Services not covered include:

+- > Health club or gym memberships,

+- > Fitness equipment,

+- > Weight reduction programs by organized vendors, or

+- > Special diet food, vitamins, minerals, and nutritional supplements.

+- Surgical treatment of obesity (including gastric bypass surgery, gastric band surgery, gastroplasty or other gastric restrictive surgery) is covered if all medically necessary criteria are met, as established by the Utilization Review provider.
+These criteria may change as medical knowledge of these procedures changes.
+Regardless of inpatient or outpatient setting, all surgical treatment of obesity requires preauthorization.